USB Firmware Flashing

 - Reset to Enter Flashing Mode

-<Your Board ID> refers to the CANBUS UUID of the board in the printer.cfg configuration file.
+<Your Board ID> refers to the CANBUS UUID of the board as configured in the printer.cfg file.

 - For regular host computers, use the following code: